comdex-official/docs/docs/vault_Messages.md

 ##WithdrawRequest

-Withdraw removes collateral from a vault, provided it does not put the Vault under the liquidation ratio.
+Withdraw removes collateral asset from the vault, provided it does not put the Vault under the liquidation ratio.

 	type MsgWithdrawRequest struct {